 With the exception of Christmas, the time leading up to the Super Bowl usually has the highest number of television purchases.
 Fans often pick this time to upgrade their televisions so they can enjoy the game.
 The television market has lots of great choices with stunning picture quality and amazing features.
 An added bonus is that with so much competition, TV prices have fallen dramatically from even a year ago.

 However, buying a new television with so many choices can be an overwhelming experience for some consumers.
 With so many things to consider, especially with the excitement of the big game coming up, it is sometimes easy to overlook one important factor - energy consumption.

-The good news for consumers is the process of comparing energy consumption is about to get easier.
-Televisions manufactured after May 10, 2011 are required by the Federal Trade Commission (FTC) to carry an EnergyGuide label.
-This will help consumers easily compare televisions by looking at estimated yearly energy cost.
+The good news for consumers is the process of comparing energy consumption is fairly easy.
+Televisions are required by the Federal Trade Commission (FTC) to carry an EnergyGuide label.
+This label is designed to help consumers easily compare televisions by looking at wattage specifications and estimated yearly energy cost.

-When purchasing a new television, consider the following consumer tips:
+When purchasing a new television also consider the following consumer tips:

-- Consider calculating the energy cost of the television based on your typical usage.
+- Calculate the energy cost of the television based on your typical usage.

 - Plug your TV and components into a smart power strip to prevent energy waste when the system is not powered on.

 - When considering components for your new television, such as a surround sound system, use the same guidelines for an ENERGY STAR rating and wattage to ensure you keep your new system as energy efficient as possible.